AncientMariner/WorkingWithDatabase/README.md

-This is working with database examples
+This is an example of working with database